 - Art Initiates Life: This is a big portion of Bridger's powers, coupled with a large dose of all around reality warping.
 Not only can he bring toys to sentience or sapience, but with some exceptions for physics, he can make real anything he draws.
 This even includes creating a panacea by drawing a tube of medicine and designating it as such (and hypothetically being able to wipe out all life by doing the opposite).

 - Ambiguous Gender: Very nearly everyone.
-Gender pronouns have been greatly depreciated by Mycroft's time, to the point that whenever he does use them, he apologizes to the readers.
+Explicitly gendering people is considered borderline pornographic in Mycrofts time, up to and including gendered pronouns.
+These have been greatly depreciated by Mycroft's time, to the point that whenever he does use them, he apologizes to the readers.
 Sometimes he even admits that his pronouns aren't matching an individual's biological sex, but he still uses the pronoun he does because the person acts so stereotypically masculine/feminine, no matter what their biology dictates.